CarInsurance.com Insights

 Car insurance rates by state: Doctors vs. engineers

 Car insurance costs can vary dramatically from state to state.
-For example, doctors in Louisiana pay an average of $3,359 for annual coverage, while physicians in Maine pay $952 for annual coverage.
+For example, doctors in Louisiana pay an average of $3,359 for annual coverage, while doctors in New Jersey pay more ($3,538).

-However, the differences vary mostly by state, not by profession.
-In Washington, D.C., for example, doctors and engineers pay the same exact rate—the same in Connecticut, Idaho, Minnesota, Montana, New Jersey, North Carolina, South Carolina, Utah, Virginia and Vermont.
+However, the differences vary mostly by state rather than by profession.
+In Washington, D.C., for example, doctors and engineers pay the same exact rate—the same in Connecticut, Idaho, Minnesota, Montana, New Jersey, North Carolina, South Carolina, Utah, New York and Vermont.

 Use the table below to find average rates for your profession and state: